 As we read the Law in our modern world, even the least pious among us will not argue the wisdom behind many of God’s ordinances.
 Our knowledge of the harmful effects of bacteria lends credibility to the handling of the meat and blood following sacrifice, the confinement of persons with infectious skin diseases and discharges, avoidance of certain sexual behaviors, and the fair and trust treatment of others.

 These rules were intended for blessing, good health, and safety.
 Disobedience brought about death and disease.
 The Creator knows its creation and the result of its misuse.

 We imperfect humans understand that our knowledge, as imperfect as we are, is of a greater scope than an infant’s.
 We make rules for our children to keep them safe, and we do this because we love them.
 Our decisions for the welfare of our children are not based upon their understanding or permission.
 We make our decisions based upon our knowledge of their individual needs and circumstances, our knowledge and experience, and the lessons we ourselves have learned from our own mistakes.

 Conversely, as a natural result, disobedience will beget unpleasantness, separation, and death.
-In the list of calamities that God tells Moses will befall the disobedient, God warns, “If after all this you will not listen to me, I will punish you for your sins seven times over.”
-(Leviticus 26:19).
+In the list of calamities that God tells Moses will befall the disobedient, God warns in Leviticus 26:18 (NIV), “If after all this you will not listen to me, I will punish you for your sins seven times over.”

-Yet, even after His harsh warnings, God provides atonement for those desiring to return to Him: “But for their sake I will remember the covenant with their ancestors whom I brought out of Egypt in the sight of the nations to be their God.
-I am the LORD” (Leviticus 26:45).
+Yet, even after His harsh warnings, God provides atonement for those desiring to return to Him.
+According to Leviticus 26:45 (NIV), He said, “But for their sake I will remember the covenant with their ancestors whom I brought out of Egypt in the sight of the nations to be their God.
+I am the LORD.”